+Course #1018 Grade Level:11 Length: Year

+Prerequisite: Successful completion of English II or Adv.

+English II

-Course #1018 Grade Level:11 Length: Year Prerequisite: Successful completion of English II or Adv.
-English II This course meets the UC/CSU (B) and District graduation requirements.
-This course is designed to continue literacy and language development and to engage students in reading both fiction and nonfiction texts.
+This course meets the UC/CSU (B) and District graduation requirements.
+This course is designed to continue literacy and language development and to engage students in reading both literature and informational texts.
 Readings will include essays, memoirs, letters, speeches, short stories, novels, drama and poetry from various time periods and cultures, with an emphasis on American literature.
-The course will focus on the analysis, interpretation, evaluation, composition, and presentation of texts through reading, writing and verbal techniques.
-Students will develop skills to write effective expository and persuasive compositions, and will also develop the ability to produce an effective research paper.
+The course will focus on the analysis, interpretation, evaluation, composition, and presentation of texts through reading, writing, and speaking and listening techniques.
+Students will develop skills to write effective narrative, argumentative, and informative/expository compositions.
 Students will also learn and apply rhetorical analysis.
-This course includes preparation for college entrance exams.
-Course has mature content.
+This course includes preparation for college entrance exams. \Course has mature content.